The 2016 POSS (Paris Open Source Summit, on Nov 16 & 17) was a great for Mageia and its 3 representatives who ran the booth: DtuxMagnux and Lebarhon.

-This year, there were no lonely users coming with laptops to show us 3D display issues or that their sound wasn’t working, it is a testament to how good a release Mageia 5 is.
-Instead, we met many people using Mageia for development, teaching or for their professional living.
-It was nice to see how well known Mageia is as a serious and reliable platform.
-We met the leader of Alcasar, a network access controller used by many French administrations.
+This year, no lonely user coming with laptop to show us 3D display or th sound working, it is Mageia 5 is.
+Instead, we met many people using Mageia for d teaching or for their professional living.
+It well known as serious and reliable. e met the leaderAlcasar, a network access controller used by French administrations.
 Alcasar is running on thousands of computers, all of them under Mageia.
 These people often ask good questions, here are two examples, the first one from a developer and the second one from a teacher:

-– On a computer without a graphic interface, after an automatic update, how to know if a reboot is necessary? or at least, which packages need it?
+– On a computer without graphic interface, after an automatic update, how to know if a reboot is necessary? or at least, which packages need it?

 – Mageia says Live releases are for testing.
-For their first Mageia usage, many people prefer to use an old unused computer, the kind of computer with poor resources.
+For first Mageia , many people prefer to use an old unused computer, the kind of computer with poor resources.
 Unfortunately, the Lives ISOs are shipped with KDE or GNOME, the desktop environments needing the most resources!
 Don’t you think Live releases should be shipped with LXQt or Xfce?

 In answer to the questions asked, Mageia 6 will be released when ready, the next milestone release should be coming soon.